jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 Caveats:
  * The `payment_order_id` is forwarded to the PSP to deduplicate payments, ie it is the idempotency key.
- * The amount field is `string` as `double` is not appropriate for representing monetary values.
+ * The amount field is `string` as `double` is not appropriate for representing monetary values since there can be different ways of handling numbers across different systems and the values can be extremely large (country GDP at 10^14) or extremely small (satoshi of Bitcoin is 10^-8).
+String format is used for transmission and storage and parsed to numbers when used for display or calculation.

 ```
 GET /v1/payments/{:id}